Multiplexed Quantum Communication with Surface and Hypergraph Product Codes: Encoding dimensional quantum information in a photon

 \section{Encoding \texorpdfstring{$2^k$} \, dimensional quantum information in a photon}

-Here we show the circuit for encoding $2^k$ dimensional quantum information into time-bin in one photon in Fig.~\ref{fig:level_k} where level $i$ block is defined in Fig.~\ref{fig:level_i}.
-In the first half of the circuit, level $i$ block is used to introduce a new component of the time-bin by applying a delay.
+Here we show the circuit for encoding $2^k$ dimensional quantum information into time-bin in one photon in Fig.~\ref{fig:level_k}, where the level $i$ block is defined as in Fig.~\ref{fig:level_i}.
+In the first half of the circuit, a level $i$ block is used to introduce a new component of the time-bin by applying a delay.
 Then, in the middle of the circuit, each state corresponds to a different mode.
 In the second half of the circuit, multiplexed photons are output to one mode by applying the optical switches, forming a complete binary tree.
-This encoding circuit can prepare a photon with $2^k$ dimensional time-bin and $2$ dimensional polarization in linear time for $k$.
+This encoding circuit can prepare a photon with $2^k$ dimensional time-bin and $2$ dimensional polarization in linear time with respect to $k$.